dkrawciw/CanardExplosionResearch_CompNeuroScience_CSM/README.md

 # CanardExplosionResearch_CompNeuroScience_CSM
 Colton Koenig and Daniel Krawciw

-## Project Info

 ## Our Goals
-We are researching Canard Explosions in our Computational Neuroscience class.
+We are researching Canard Explosions in our Computational Neuroscience class final project.
 This Repository contains tests and functions for our results.

 1. Have functions/files together to compute solutions to 2D Reduced HH and FH-N models that include the applied current specified in Börgers